ORGAN SPOOKTACULAR: THE MASQUERADE BALL SET FOR OCTOBER 20

 In addition, the recently enhanced acoustic ambiance of the room has been acclaimed as ideal for both music and the spoken word.

 Historic Geneva Hall (1882) is home to the Arts on the Square Gallery, where congregational, local, and regional artists display their works.
-Each two-month exhibit, November through June, is opened with an artists’ reception introducing the individual artists and featuring an “Artist of the Day” demonstrating such crafts as rug-hooking, leathermaking, and woodworking.
+Each two-month exhibit, October through June, is opened with an artists’ reception, allowing you to meet and speak with the artists.

 For details on each art gallery or musical event throughout the season, please "Like" us at www.facebook.com/artsonthesquareMSPC or check this page often.